hashicorp/terraform-provider-aws/docs/documentation-changes.md

 ## Make Changes to Documentation

-All practioner focused documentation is found in the `/website` folder of the repository.
+All practitioner focused documentation is found in the `/website` folder of the repository.
 ```
 ├── website/
     ├── r/                     # Documentation for resources